 - Offer a unified solution in all six core communications areas defined in Gartner's UC model.
-Briefly stated, the six areas are: (1) telephony; (2) conferencing (including audio, Web and video, which can be offered via partnerships); (3) IM and presence; (4) messaging (including integration with email, voice mail and various forms of UM); (5) clients for multiple environments; and (6) the ability to be integrated with other applications, such as collaboration and contact centers, and to CEBPs.
+Briefly stated, the six areas are: (1) telephony; (2) conferencing (including audio, Web and video, which can be offered via partnerships); (3) IM and presence; (4) messaging (which can be offered via integration with email, voice mail and various forms of UM); (5) clients for multiple environments; and (6) the ability to be integrated with other business and communications applications, such as collaboration software, contact centers, and CEBPs.

-- Integrate the UC functionality in each area into a complete solution; nonintegrated functionality is not considered part of a unified solution.
+- Integrate the UC functionality in each area into a complete solution presented via a consistent interface; nonintegrated functionality is not considered part of a unified solution.

 - Have a significant market presence in telephony and in three or more of the six core communications areas defined in Gartner's UC model; market presence can be demonstrated by significant market share or differentiating innovation.
 Vendor must have a minimum revenue of $150 million from enterprise communications.

-- Offer a solution in multiple global market regions, including North America, Europe and Asia.
+- Offer the UC solution in multiple global market regions, including North America, Europe and Asia.

 - Provide evidence of sales, revenue and operational investments that support market objectives — this research focuses on the large and very large enterprise market (vendors focused primarily on SMBs are not included).

 Gartner analysts evaluate UC product providers based on the quality, efficacy and overall maturity of the products, systems, tools and procedures that enhance individual, group and enterprise communications.
-Ultimately, UC providers are judged on their ability and success in capitalizing on their vision.
+Ultimately, UC providers are judged on their ability and success in capitalizing on their vision (see Table 1).

 Gartner analysts evaluate UC product providers on their ability to convincingly articulate logical statements about current and future market directions, innovations, customer needs and competitive forces, and how well these map to Gartner's overall evaluation of the market.
-Ultimately, UC product providers are rated on their understanding of how market forces can be exploited to create opportunities for providers and their clients.
+Ultimately, UC product providers are rated on their understanding over a multiyear time frame of how market forces can be exploited to create opportunities for providers and their clients (see Table 2).

 Vendors in the Challengers quadrant offer solutions and capabilities with the potential to move into a leadership position, but are lacking in one or more critical areas.
-Typically, this lack is in the area of market presence; these solutions are not being successfully sold in key regions.
+Typically, this lack is in the area of market presence or in not being successfully sold in key regions.
 In other cases, the vendor is strong in all regions, but has elements of their portfolio that are not selling.